Home Articles FAQ Site Map

-Once it is proven to a judge the corporate veil and protection that an entity offers, are evaporated due to actions of an officer, that individual may be named and added to the cause of action, and become a judgment debtor in the resulting judgment.
+Once it is proven to a judge the corporate veil and protection that an entity offers, are now evaporated due to actions of an officer, that individual officer may be named and added to the cause of action, and become a judgment debtor in the resulting judgment.
 During a lawsuit, assets may be frozen, by the use of preliminary injunctions, and other prejudgment remedies.
-Posting a bond might be required.
+Posting a bond might be required to this.

 You might be able to file a noticed motion to add a successor owner to a judgment with successor liability, which could be cheaper than a new creditor's lawsuit.
 Generally, successor corporations are not liable for the debts of the purchased company, however there are many loopholes creditors can use, especially when the new company continues in the same kind of business.

-What is you suspect fraudulent transfer (and the judgment is big enough and you know enough or have the funds to hire a lawyer)?
-If you are in Small Claims, the Corporation can not defend an action without council, post judgment in Small Claims.
+What is you suspect fraudulent transfer (and the judgment is big enough and you know enough and/or have the funds to hire a lawyer)?
+If you are in Small Claims court, the Corporation can not defend an action without a lawyer, in post-judgment Small Claims recovery actions.
 (See CCP § 116.530)

-A judgment debtor exam is the key to finding evidence.
+A judgment debtor exam is usually the best way to start to find evidence.
 If you are going to subpoena records, be sure to demand the corporate minute book and calendar of meetings.
-Did the minutes include the authorization to transfer money to her to clean out the treasury?
+Did the minutes include the authorization to transfer money to them to clean out the treasury?
 I doubt you will find such and without that authorization, the transfer smacks of fraud.
-If there was such an authorization, then the officers of the corporation were negligent in not holding sufficient funds to pay off all outstanding debt.
+If there was such an authorization, then the officers of the corporation were negligent in not holding sufficient funds to pay off all their outstanding debts.

 Professional Corporations are specific under Corp Code § 13400 et seq.
 Corporations have assets and liabilities.
 All affairs have to be wound up of corporation and whatever remains is the net assets of the corporation.
 Looking at the bank records of the corporation since judgment was entered is prudent, to understand where the money is/was going and to see if anything improper has been happening.
 Be careful ordering bank records as banks charge a lot, so be careful not to order records you do not need.

 If the company is suspended but still operating, their assets can be seized.
 Also, in the state of California, if they are suspended as a corporation, but yet operating full on daily, their bank account can be levied.
 If you have a judgment against a Suspended Corporation who is still doing business, see if you can locate the bank.
-If you hit it they can't claim an exemption or any other attempt to block you until they reinstate the corporate standing.
-Any action you take in court against the corp can not be defended as long as the suspension is in effect so think about what you can do such as seize cars, office equipment or anything else and they can squawk all they want but cannot get the ear of the judge.
+If you hit it they cannot claim an exemption or any other attempt to block you until they reinstate their corporate standing.
+Any action you take in court against the entity can not be defended as long as the suspension is in effect, so think about what you can do such as seize cars, office equipment or anything else; and they can squawk all they want but cannot get the ear of the judge.

 Attacking the corporate veil is not for the weak of heart.
 First, look at the bank records.
-You will have to understand the laws in your state about 3rd party subpoenas.
-In California, you have to go through a process of informing the judgment debtor of your intent, wait 15 days if you noticed them by mail then issue the subpoena with proof that you followed the proper process.
-This is true of any 3rd-party discovery.
+You will have to understand the laws in your state about 3rd-party subpoenas.
+In California, you have to go through a process of informing the judgment debtor of your intent, wait 15 days if you noticed them by mail, then issue the subpoena with proof that you followed the proper process.
+This is true of any 3rd-party discoveries.

 Now, the question is, what do you do with the information when you get it?
-Can you bring a motion to the court or do you have to file a creditors suit?
-Also, you have to understand the rules of evidence to make sure what you have can be used in court.
+Do you have to file a creditors suit?
+Also, you have to understand the rules of evidence to make sure what you have discovered can be used in court.

 Go Back To Articles JudgmentBuy.com Home Page